-- •How do environments function? - •How do people's worldviews affect their attitudes to and use of environments? - •What are the causes and consequences of change in environments and how can this change be managed? - •Why is an understanding of environmental processes and interconnections essential for sustainable management of environments?
+- •How do environments function? - •How do people's worldviews affect their attitudes to and use of environments? - •What are the causes and consequences of change in environments and how can this change be managed? - Why is an understanding of environmental processes and interconnections essential for sustainable management of environments?

-Identify the ecosystem functions that rainforests provide in nature (label the image below).
+Research - the ecosystem services that rainforests provide (label the image below).